FederatedAI/KubeFATE/docker-deploy/README.md

 3. Docker-Compose: 1.24+
 4. The deployment machine can be connected to the Internet, so the hosts can communicate with each other;
 5. Network connection to Internet to pull container images from Docker Hub.
 If network connection to Internet is not available, consider to set up [Harbor as a local registry](../registry/README.md) or use [offline images](https://github.com/FederatedAI/FATE/tree/master/docker-build).
-6. A host running FATE is recommended with 8 CPUs and 16G RAM.
+6. A host running FATE is recommended to be with 8 CPUs and 16G RAM.

 ## Deploying FATE